The One and Only Ivan: Plot

 The story of The One and Only Ivan takes place at the Exit 8 Big Top Mall by the Video Arcade.
 Ivan, the Silverback Gorilla, has lived in captivity at the Big Top Mall for 9,876 days by his own tally.
-(That's about 26.8 or 27 years).
-He lives in his domain, and is generally content with his life.
-He watches television, eats bananas, and makes artwork that is sold by the owner.
-Along with Ivan, Stella, an elephant, and Bob, a stray dog, live at the mall.
+He lives in his enclosure, that he calls his domain, and is generally content with his life.
+He watches television (preferably reality television), eats bananas, and makes artwork that is sold by the owner.
+Along with Ivan, Stella, an elephant, and Bob, a stray dog, also live at the mall.
 Stella is an older elephant who has a chronic injury in one leg and regularly performs in the daily shows.
 Unlike Ivan, Stella has a long memory and can remember living in other places, like the circus where she was taught many of her tricks.
 However, Stella wanted to live in a zoo, because they have much wider spaces for their domains.
 Stella believes that good zoos are how humans make amends.

 When Ruby, a baby elephant, is brought to the Big Top Mall to live with Stella and learn new tricks, things begin to change.
-Stella's old injury causes her to get sick.
+Stella's old injury causes her to get sick from a infection.
 Just before Stella succumbs to her illness and passes away, she asks Ivan to take care of Ruby and find her a better place.
 Ivan promises he will take care of Ruby, even though he does not know how he will manage to do it.